|HPS 0410||Einstein for Everyone|

 In sum, according to relativity theory, a force--no matter how big or long acting--cannot accelerate a body through the speed of light.
 The closer the body gets to the speed of light, the greater its mass becomes and the harder it gets to accelerate.
 The mass grows without limit.

-a shocking way to view things.
-It was then known that when electrons moved
+such a shocking way to view things.
+It was then known that when electrons

-close to the speed of light in cathode ray tubes, they got harder and harder to
+moved close to the speed of light in cathode ray tubes, they got harder

-accelerate, as if they were becoming more massive.
-Prior to Einstein, this was
+and harder to accelerate, as if they were becoming more massive.
+Prior to

-explained as a complicated interaction between the electron and its
+Einstein, this was explained as a complicated interaction between the

-electromagnetic field.
-Einstein now just said that the electron's mass wasn't
+electron and its electromagnetic field.
+Einstein now just said that the

 For more on how relativity blocks a scheme for using